iamkirkbater/spaceship-ocm-plugin/README.md

 ## Installation

-Clone this repo, and then move `starship-ocm.plugin.zsh` into the `$ZSH/custom/plugins/starship-ocm` directory.
-Next, in your zshrc, add the `starship-ocm` plugin name to the plugins line.
+Clone this repo, and then move `spaceship-ocm.plugin.zsh` into the `$ZSH/custom/plugins/spaceship-ocm` directory.
+Next, in your zshrc, add the `spaceship-ocm` plugin name to the plugins line.